 Gardening is associated with a 36% lower risk of dementia.
 (36)

 - Keep moving.
 Inactivity is strongly linked to Alzheimer's risk.
 Even 15 minutes walking every day is highly beneficial.
 Half an hour is better, and an hour can change (and save) your life.
-Gardening, swimming, any activity is great - and better than none.
+Swimming is particularly valuable.
+(40) Gardening, any activity is great - and better than none.